 Nobody wants to think about the possibility of being in an accident.
 If you’re fortunate, the only damage you’ll sustain will be to your vehicle, and not to yourself or any other passengers who might be involved – if you are in need of a new car, click here to discover a range of affordable vehicles.
 Whether you’re constantly on the road or you simply go out once or twice a day, there’s always the possibility you could witness or experience a car crash.
 If you found yourself in that situation would you know what to do?
 Below you’ll discover the top 5 things to know if you ever do find yourself at an accident scene.
+You would also want to call an auto injury lawyer to help maximize the value of your clim.

 1. Pull over to a safe place